violaguilherme/rocketseat-card/README.md

 # card-rocketseat

-- Card from a rocketseta event
+- Card from a rocketset event